Jump to navigation

 Sign Up to ReceiveQS e-Guides!Sign up for free

-While not yet quite at the same level as Asian higher-education leaders such as China, Japan, Hong Kong and Singapore, Malaysia is certainly among the region’s emerging contenders.
+Although not yet quite at the same level of Asian higher-education leaders such as China, Japan, Hong Kong and Singapore, Malaysia is thriving as a study destination for international students and is emerging as a strong contender thanks to heavy investment in the education sector.

 But, while the growing presence of overseas universities in Malaysia is broadening the country’s higher education offering, its home-grown universities should certainly not be overlooked.